clownba0t/rails_dynamic_errors/README.md

 rails_dynamic_errors
 ====================

-Rails provides robust handling of most exceptions that escape from your application, usually serving up one of the three static HTML pages that are automatically installed into the application's 'public' directory.
-This is great, but these pages may not be ideal for your project.
-For starters they are not pretty, and are certainly not appropriate for a production application.
-Additionally, their static nature means additional manual maintenance work to update them whenever links, styles or layouts change.
-Particularly in the case of 'safe' errors, such as 404s, there's no real reason why dynamic error pages can't be generated.
+## Motivation

+Rails provides robust exception handling out of the box via middleware and a set of static HTML pages in the `/public` directory of your application.
+However, this strategy is not always ideal, especially for production applications.
+The static HTML pages naturally do not reflect the layout of your application, and customizing them adds extra maintenance whenever that layout does change.

+Particularly for 'safe' errors such as 404s, there's no real reason why dynamic error pages can't be generated.
 This gem is designed to provide this functionality.
 Its key features are:

-*Selective processing*
+**Selective processing**

-Configure the HTTP error status codes you wish to process dynamically, and everything else will be passed through to Rails for default handling.
+Configure the HTTP error status codes (404, 422, etc.) you wish to process dynamically.
+All other status codes will be passed through to Rails for default handling.

-*Rails middleware functionality preservation*
-The session, flash and cookies can all be used for dynamic error page generation.
-This is something which is not available with a lot of existing dynamic error generation approaches.
+**Respect's Rails' error handling strategy **

+Rails can be configured to show or raise exceptions in each environment.
+Additionally, it can be configured to return detailed exception information.
+This gem respects those configuration options, simply passing the responsibility for handling the error to Rails unless it is configured to show exceptions and not show detailed exceptions.

+**Preserves Rails middleware functionality**

+Many existing dynamic error generation approaches leave these non-functional, which results in the flash, cookies and sessions (amongst other things) not functioning.

 ## Installation